Osaka: Kofun period

 By the Kofun period, Osaka developed into a hub port connecting the region to the western part of Japan.
 The port of Naniwa-tsu was established and became the most important in Japan.
 Trade with other areas of the country and the Asian continent intensified.
 The large numbers of increasingly larger keyhole-shaped Kofun mounds found in the plains of Osaka are evidence of political-power concentration, leading to the formation of a state.
 The findings in the neighboring plains, including the mausoleum of Emperor Nintoku was discovered nearby in Sakai testify to the status of imperial city that Osaka had reached.
 Four of these mounds can be seen in Osaka, in which important members of the nobility are buried.
 They are located in the southern districts of the city and date back to the 5th century.
 A group of megalithic tombs called Mozu Tombs are located in Sakai, Osaka Prefecture.

 Important works of the Kofun period is the excavation that diverted the course of the Yamato River, whose floods caused extensive damage, and the construction of important roads in the direction of Sakai and Nara.
 Maritime traffic connected to the port of Naniwa-tsu increased in such a way that huge warehouses were built to stow material arriving and departing.

 Asuka and Nara period

-The Kojiki records that during 390–430 AD, there was an imperial palace located at Osumi, in what is present day Higashiyodogawa ward, but it may have been a secondary imperial residence rather than a capital.
+The Kojiki records that during 390–430 CE, there was an imperial palace located at Osumi, in what is present day Higashiyodogawa ward, but it may have been a secondary imperial residence rather than a capital.